Stish/random/MultiClipboard/README.md

 # MultiClipboard v0.3

-Windows programm to manage multiple clipboard snippets.
+Windows program to manage multiple clipboard snippets.

 ![Screenshot](https://github.com/Stish/random/blob/master/MultiClipboard/doc/main_screen.JPG)

-This programm is written in Lazarus.
+This program is written in Lazarus.
 Lazarus is a professional open-source cross platform IDE powered by Free Pascal.
 Please find all information on https://www.lazarus-ide.org/

 All source files can by found in the [src](https://github.com/Stish/random/tree/master/MultiClipboard/src) folder.

-The 64bit compiled programm for MS Windows can be found in the [exe](https://github.com/Stish/random/tree/master/MultiClipboard/exe) folder.
+The 64bit compiled program for MS Windows can be found in the [exe](https://github.com/Stish/random/tree/master/MultiClipboard/exe) folder.

 **Licensing:** [**cc by-nc-sa 4.0**](https://creativecommons.org/licenses/by-nc-sa/4.0/)